efureev/layer-request/README.md

 const request = buildLayerRequest()
 ```

-You may take over `extra`-data within requests and interceptors:
+You can transfer "additional" data within requests and interceptors:

+**In request**

 ```js
 import { LayerRequest, LayerConfigManager } from '@feugene/layer-request'